fork-commit-merge/fork-commit-merge/README.md

 -   For Python related issues, you need to install [Python](#installing-python).
 -   For Flask related issues, you need to install [Python](#installing-python) and [Flask](#installing-flask).
 -   For Django related issues, you need to install [Python](#installing-python) and [Django](#installing-django).
+-   For Solidity related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm) as well as [Installing Solidity (Truffle Ethereum Development Environment)](#installing-solidity-truffle-ethereum-development-environment).
+-   For Vyper related issues, you need to install [Vyper](#installing-vyper).
 -   For Ruby related issues, you need to install [Ruby](#installing-ruby).
 -   For Rails related issues, you need to install [Ruby](#installing-ruby) and [Rails](#installing-rails).
 -   For Elixir related issues, you need to install [Elixir](#installing-elixir).